-Whether you’re arriving at Wellington College International Shanghai as a new staff member, parent or pupil, we want to make you feel as welcome as possible in your new home.
-To that end, we’ve designed a brief guide to help you settle into Shanghai and make the most of what this amazing city has to offer.
+Whether you are arriving in Shanghai as a new staff member, parent or pupil, we want to make you feel as welcome as possible in your new home.
+To that end, we have designed a brief guide to help you settle into Shanghai and make the most of what this amazing city has to offer.

 For those not acquainted with the fast-paced urban centres of Asia, Shanghai can represent quite the shock to the system.
 As mainland China’s economic capital and most cosmopolitan city, Shanghai is absolutely packed with glittering skyscrapers, impressive bridges and elevated highways, vast malls and shopping districts, not to mention rather large crowds.